NFPA/LocationTools/README.md

-# LocationTools: Geocoding for Huge Datasets
+# LocationTools: Geocoding Huge Datasets
+LocationTools is an open source platform developed under the direction of data scientists National Fire Protection Association (NFPA) to effeciently geocode very large amounts of data.
+To do bulk geolocation quickly, LocationTools makes use of a suite of technologies such as Cloudera, Spark, Lucene, and Libpostal, but we also provide a more easily managed web API for single address geocoding.
+Finally, LocationTools uses U.S. Census TIGER files as its base layer of street address location data.
+To learn how to use LocationTools on your machine or cluster, please read the below information or visit the project webpage at https://nfpa.github.io/LocationTools.

+We're looking for partners to help maintain and grow LocationTools.
+If you're interested, please reach out to us at XXX@XXXX.

+## Motivation
 Geocoding millions of address points is painful, time consuming, and often a very expensive process.
 That, however, is the problem NFPA encountered with geocoding fire department response information from NFIRS ( [National Fire Incident Reporting System](https://www.usfa.fema.gov/data/nfirs/index.html) ), a data set dissemenated by annually the United States Fire Adminstration (USFA) containing information 20,000+ fire departments across the United States.
 A single year of  NFIRS data contains records of 20-25 million fire department.
 While individaul fire departments often collect and store geolocation data for the incidents that they respond to, the public data provdided by USFA only contains street addresses for those incidents.
 Complicating matters, those street addresses are often only partially filled out, leaving us with a very large amount of very messy data.

 We quickly discovered that standard approaches to geocoding, either through commercial services or existing open source platforms, couldn't produce results that were accurate, fast, and cost-effective for the NFIRS data,  So we launched this project, codenamed 'Wandering Moose', to solve some aspects of spatial analysis on huge datasets for downstream spatial analysis.
-Trade-offs, though, are inevitable, and focused on speed and cost at the cost of some of the accuracy.
+Trade-offs, though, are inevitable, and focused on speed and cost at the cost of a bit accuracy.
 We made this tradeoff since our use cases didn't require roof-top accuracy, and being "close enough" was "good enough" for what we wanted.

 Whlie this tool is initially geared towards NFIRS type dataset, we presume that it can be extended to any dataset with address fields.
 We provide you with sufficient documentation related to how it can be setup in different ways (Server or Docker) with code, examples, and sample result outputs.
 See Documentaion Section.

+## Methodological Approach

+COMING SOON

 ## Built With